Determiners | VerbsList | Tense |

 See the examples below--

-• Indirect: Tom said that he was busy.
+- Indirect: Billy told Tom that he was a good boy.

-• Indirect: He said that he had done his work.
+- Indirect: Harry told him that he had not done his work.

 Go to Top